Jump to Chocolate Truffle Cake Recipe

-I made many Chocolate Truffle Cakes in my years baking at The Treehouse restaurant.
+I made many Chocolate Truffle Cakes in my years baking at my family’s restaurant in Eugene.
 It was one of my favorites because it’s relatively quick and easy but so rich and elegant that customers would rave about it.
 I often served it with raspberry sauce and would have done the same today but I had this lovely salted caramel sauce in my fridge and no raspberries in my freezer.
-That’s the really great thing about truffle cake, it’s so versatile!
+That’s another really great thing about truffle cake, it’s so versatile!
 Use it as a base and let your imagination and taste buds guide you or simply enjoy it with a dollop of whipped cream.
 Fresh strawberries are, of course, fabulous with it!

 Chocolate Truffle Cake

-1 tsp melted butter and @ 2 TB unsweetened cocoa powder for pan
+1 teaspoon melted butter and @ 2 tablespoons unsweetened cocoa powder for pan

 3/4 cup butter

 1 teaspoon vanilla extract

 5 eggs, room temp, separated

 2 tablespoons sugar